 Q. Will we see any wildlife?

 A. We hope so.
 Both Pinckney and Waterloo have wild turkeys, rabbits, squirrels, wood peckers, owls, hawks and we've been fortunate to see deer and even fawns being born.
 No Panda Bears yet.
 We really want to see one of those.

 Q. Do I need experience?

 A. No!
-You will have a lesson before we start. (your lesson will be videoed) By the end of the ride, you'll be ready for the rodeo.
+You will have a lesson before we start. (your lesson will be videoed) By the end of the ride, you'll be ready to do it again.

 Q. What if I'm scared?

 A. Very understandable.
 These are very large animals.
 We would never put you in danger.
 Every one of our equines have logged hundreds if not thousands of rides with just as many unique riders.
 Be honest with us on your concern and we'll address it.
 In order for us to stay on schedule, should you decline your ride there are no refunds.

 Q. Regarding your packages and gift certificates ........ can I get a refund?